The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: Introduction

 \section{Introduction}

+{The use of regression models with multivariate or correlated responses has enormously increased in the last few years.
+Different R-packages have been developed to deal with them, \pkg{MCMCglmm} \citep{hadfield2010}, \pkg{SabreR} \citep{nowosad2018} or \pkg{mcglm} \citep{wagner2018}, also packages which uses copulas \citep{masarotto2017}.
+The use of Multinomial likelihood in the case of multivariate discrete response is one of the most popular \citep{monyai2016, odeyemi2019, piccini2019}.

-The use of regression models with multivariate or correlated responses has enormously increased in the last few years.
-Responses in these models can be discrete \citep{hedeker2003, cox1988}, providing for multinomial data; or continuous, such as Gaussian \citep{anderson1951} or compositional data \citep{aitchison2005,hijazi2009}.
-Of particular interest are compositional data \citep{aitchison2005}, which consist of proportions or percentages of disjoint categories as they play an important role in many fields such as ecology and geology.
+Responses can also be continuous, such as Gaussian \citep{anderson1958} or compositional data \citep{aitchison2005,hijazi2009}.
+Of particular interest are compositional data which consist of proportions or percentages of disjoint categories summing up to one, and play an important role in many fields such as ecology \citep{kobal2017, douma2019}, geology \citep{buccianti2014, engle2014}, genomics \citep{tsilimigras2016,shi2016,washburne2017} or medicine \citep{dumuid2018, fairclough2018}.}

 One of the biggest problems one has to face when dealing with models with multivariate or correlated responses is that of performing inference.
 Their own complexity makes statistical analysis complicated.
 In the case of compositional data, there are different approaches to deal with these additional complications.
 One method, due to \cite{aitchison1986}, is based in the idea that ``information in compositional vectors is concerned with relative, not absolute magnitudes'', and uses log-ratio analysis to deal with the unit-sum constraint \citep{aitchison1981,aitchison1982,aitchison1983,aitchison1984}.
 Dirichlet regression models \citep{hijazi2009} are another good way of analyzing compositional data.
-By using appropriate link functions, Dirichlet regression provides a GLM-like framework that allows to address relationships between the compositional data and other relevant variables of interest.
+By using appropriate link functions, Dirichlet regression provides a GLM-like framework that {relates compositional data with other relevant variables of interest}.
 Beta regression can be considered a special, and effectively univariate, case of the former with only two categories.